jdutchfoy/portfolio/README.md

 ## Contact

 Feel free to reach out to me via email at <d3v0bsidi4n@gmail.com>.
-I look forward to hearing from you about potential opportunities!
+I look forward to hearing from you about potential employment opportunities.